Wheelchair basketball classification: Governance

 Classification for the sport is set by the International Wheelchair Basketball Federation (IWBF).
 Going into the 2012 Summer Paralympics, the classification system dates to 2004 and was created by the IWBF Player Classification Commission.
-In 1999, the United States based National Wheelchair Basketball Association governed over their own wheelchair basketball classification system because they did not like the system used by the IWBF, finding it too complex.
-The system they use and oversea is based on a classification assigning players a maximum of three points.
+In 1999, the United States-based National Wheelchair Basketball Association governed over their own wheelchair basketball classification system because they did not like the system used by the IWBF, finding it too complex.
+The system they use and oversee is based on a classification assigning players a maximum of three points.
 Historically, the IWBF has had a good and close relationship with the Federation Internationale de Basketball Association.
-At the same time, IWBF have striven to maintain independent governance of their support.
+At the same time, IWBF have striven to maintain independent governance of the sport.

 Eligibility

 As of 2012, people with physical disabilities are eligible to compete in this sport.
-To be eligible to play wheelchair basketball, competitors must have a physical limitation that prevents them from being able to "run, pivot, or jump at speed and with control, safety. stability, and endurance of a nondisabled player; and have a permanent physical disability in the lower limb that can be objectively verified by acknowledged medical or paramedical investigations such as measurement, X-ray, CT, MRI, and so on."
+To be eligible to play wheelchair basketball, competitors must have a physical limitation that prevents them from being able to "run, pivot, or jump at speed and with control, safety, stability, and endurance of a nondisabled player; and have a permanent physical disability in the lower limb that can be objectively verified by acknowledged medical or paramedical investigations such as measurement, X-ray, CT, MRI, and so on."
 Lower leg amputation competitors are allowed to participate in wheelchair sport following classification rules for them based on functional mobility.